Pongamia pinnata: Uses

+Renewable fuels and emerging applications

+Research has investigated pongamia oil as a feedstock for sustainable aviation fuel.
+A 2021 study of pongamia seeds and oil from trees grown in Hawaii found that the oil had characteristics expected to make it suitable for hydroprocessed production of sustainable aviation fuel.

 The seed oil has been found to be useful in diesel generators, and along with Jatropha and castor, it was explored in hundreds of projects throughout India and the third world as feedstock for biodiesel.
 P. pinnata as a biofuel is commercially valuable to the rural populations of places such as India and Bangladesh, where the plant grows abundantly, because it can support the socioeconomic development of these areas.

 Research indicates potential use of P. pinnata as a food source for cattle, sheep, and poultry, as its byproduct contains up to 30% protein.
 As adaptive uses are increasing, the tree is being planted in former citrus growing regions that have declined in Florida and California because of disease and climate change conditions.